maniospas/graph-data/README.md

 This repository hosts preprocessed versions of popular datasets often used for GNN evaluation.

 ## :page_facing_up: Format
-Each dataset contains a comma-separated csv file *[dataset name].feats* of the following format:
+Each dataset contains node features in a comma-separated csv file *[dataset name].feats* of the following format:

 | Node name | Feature1 | Feature2 | ... | Class |
 | --------- | -------- | -------- | --- | ----- |